Cross reactivity testing at Quansys Biosciences

-All assays to be multi-plexed in an array must be tested for various types of cross-reactivity to determine if the reagents are specific enough to give true positive signal.
+All assays to be multiplexed in an array must be tested for various types of cross-reactivity to determine if the reagents are specific enough to give a true positive signal.
 For example, the following types of cross-reactivity can occur:

-Antigen-Capture Antibody Cross-Reactivity: A capture antibody binds the wrong antigen, which was then either specifically detected by its own detection antibody or nonspecifically detected by another detection antibody.
-If Ag-Cab cross-reactivity is truly present, then the two systems cannot be multiplexed under the conditions tested and different capture antibodies or assay conditions should be screened.
+A capture antibody binds the wrong antigen, which was then either specifically detected by its own detection antibody or nonspecifically detected by another detection antibody.
+If antigen-capture antibody (Ag-Cab) cross-reactivity is truly present, then the two systems cannot be multiplexed under the conditions tested and different capture antibodies or assay conditions should be screened.

-Detection-Capture Antibody Cross-Reactivity: A capture antibody spot binds a detection antibody directly, lighting up in wells where the appropriate antigen was not present.
-Cab-Dab cross-reactivity can often be minimized via reagent or diluent optimization.
+A capture antibody spot binds a detection antibody directly, lighting up in wells where the appropriate antigen was not present.
+Detection-capture antibody (Cab-Dab) cross-reactivity can often be minimized via reagent or diluent optimization.

-Antigen-Detection Antibody Cross-Reactivity: An antigen is captured by the appropriate capture antibody, but then detected by an antibody for another system.
-Ag-Dab cross-reactivity is not necessarily a problem and can even be used to one’s advantage, as the cross-reacting detection antibody can be used as an additional detection for the targeted antigen.
+An antigen is captured by the appropriate capture antibody but then detected by an antibody for another system.
+Antigen-detection antibody (Ag-Dab) cross-reactivity is not necessarily a problem and can even be used to one’s advantage, as the cross-reacting detection antibody can be used as an additional detection for the targeted antigen.

-Capture Antibody-Conjugate Cross-Reactivity: The conjugate, such as SHRP, nonspecifically binds directly to a capture antibody.
-This type of cross-reactivity is rare, and is more often due to biotin contamination of the capture antibody.
-Although rare, Capture-Conjugate cross-reactivity must be tested for, as this type of cross-reactivity is unacceptable and must be resolved for the assay to be validated.
+The conjugate, such as SHRP, nonspecifically binds directly to a capture antibody.
+This type of cross-reactivity is rare and is more often due to biotin contamination of the capture antibody.
+Although rare, capture-conjugate cross-reactivity must be tested for, as this type of cross-reactivity is unacceptable and must be resolved for the assay to be validated.

-Antigen-Conjugate Cross-Reactivity: The conjugate, such as SHRP, nonspecifically binds to an antigen bound by its respective capture antibody.
-This type of cross-reactivity is rare, and is more often due to biotin contamination of the antigen.
-Although rare, Antigen-Conjugate crossing must be tested for, as this type of cross-reactivity is unacceptable and must be resolved for the assay to be validated.
+The conjugate, such as SHRP, nonspecifically binds to an antigen bound by its respective capture antibody.
+This type of cross-reactivity is rare and is more often due to biotin contamination of the antigen.
+Although rare, antigen-conjugate crossing must be tested for, as this type of cross-reactivity is unacceptable and must be resolved for the assay to be validated.